vertexvaar/front/README.md

 # attention

-DO NOT USE THIS
+DO NOT USE THIS FOR ANYTHING EXCEPT FOR FUN
 I'm serious.
 This whole thing is experimental.
-It doesn't even respect mathematic rules.
+It doesn't even respect basic mathematic rules.

 # syntax